Hon’ble Finance Minister Nirmala Sitharaman presented union budget 2020 – 21 in parliament on 1st February 2020 around 3 prominent themes –

 1.4 Change in provisions of determination of Residential status of an individual under Budget 2020

-- As per existing provisions, if any person resides in India for 182 days or more during any year then such person is considered as “Resident” for such year for the purpose of Income Tax Act, 1961.
+As per existing provisions, if any person resides in India for 60days or more during any year and his aggregate stay is for 365 days or more during immediately preceding 4 years then such person is considered as “Resident” for such year for the purpose of Income Tax Act, 1961.

-- So, if you are frequently visiting India then please make note of this provisions as any negligence may trigger your Income tax liability in India.
+- So, if you are frequently visiting India then please make note of these provisions as any negligence may trigger your Income tax liability in India.

 - A new provision is also provided which specifies that if a citizen of India is staying in any other country and his income is not liable to tax in such other country by the reasons of domicile or residence or any other criteria of similar nature then such person shall be consider as resident of India.